-At December 31, 2016, our total cash equivalents balance was \$371.2 million, our total marketable securities balance was \$39.3 million, and we had an aggregate of \$1,657.1 million of external indebtedness related to borrowings under the Credit Facility.
+At December 31, 2017, our total cash and cash equivalents balance was \$285.9 million and our total marketable securities balance was \$11.8 million.
+We also had an aggregate of \$1,703.6 million of net external indebtedness related to borrowings under the Credit Facility and \$54.9 million of net debt related to our Thales bills of exchange.